 The 2008 Variable Rate Bonds bear interest at weekly rates as determined by the remarketing agent.
-In the event that the purchase price of the corresponding Series of the Variable Bonds are not remarketed at the corresponding principal amount of such Series, the Variable Bonds are backed by a separate, irrevocable direct pay letters of credit by two banks, each expiring August 2020.
+In the event that the purchase price of the corresponding Series of the Variable Bonds are not remarketed at the corresponding principal amount of such Series, the Variable Bonds are backed by a separate, irrevocable direct pay letters of credit by two banks, each expiring January 2023.

 Upon acquisition of the Chilton Division, effective January 1, 2014, the Hospital assumed the capital asset loan entered in to with the NJHCFFA in November 2011 in the original amount of \$6,000 for the purpose of installing certain information system technology.
+The debt was paid off as of November 30, 2018.